 If there are more than 16 teams total, there may be a separate B team competition that will not qualify for the national competition.

 Register for the Blue Heron Bowl by January 9, 2026!
-Be sure to complete team registration and team member forms for each person.
+Be sure to complete team registration (Google Form) and team member forms for each person.
+Once you have completed the team registration form you will receive an email containing the team member packet.

 A welcome event will take place at the Center for Marine Science at 6 p.m.
 Pizza, games, mingling and more!
 More information coming soon.